wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Chart**](ui_charts.html)</td>
 <td markdown="span">Charts allow you to view and examine your telemetry data.
-Wavefront supports a rich set of chart types and chart configuration options.
+We support a rich set of chart types and chart configuration options.
 You can interact directly with charts–-zoom in, zoom out, change the time window, and so on, and share a link to the chart. </td>
 </tr>
 <tr>
 <td markdown="span">&nbsp;</td>
 <td markdown="span">Collector agent</td>
-<td>Many Wavefront customers set up their environment to use a collector agent such as Telegraf for data collection.
+<td>A collector agent such as Telegraf for data collection is often part of the data ingestion pipeline.
 The collector agent sends the metrics to the Wavefront proxy.
 We support integrations for commonly used collector agents. </td>
 </tr>
 <tr>
 <td markdown="span">&nbsp;</td>
 <td markdown="span">[**Continuous time series**](query_language_discrete_continuous.html)</td>
 <td>A time series that contains one data point per second.
-Because Wavefront accepts and stores data at up to 1 second resolution, a continuous time series has a data value for each moment in time that can be represented on the X-axis of a chart. <strong>See also:</strong> Discrete time series.</td>
+Because the Wavefront service accepts and stores data at up to 1 second resolution, a continuous time series has a data value for each moment in time that can be represented on the X-axis of a chart. <strong>See also:</strong> Discrete time series.</td>
 </tr>
 <tr>
 <td markdown="span">&nbsp;</td>